Struct gstreamer_check::harness::RefMut [−][src]

 drop_buffers

-As a convenience, a src-harness will forward gst::EventType::StreamStart
+As a convenience, a src-harness will forward gst::EventType::StreamStart,

-to the main-harness if forwarding
+gst::EventType::Caps and gst::EventType::Segment to the main-harness if forwarding

 is enabled, and forward any sticky-events from the main-harness to

 the sink-harness.
-It will also forward the GST_QUERY_ALLOCATION
+It will also forward the GST_QUERY_ALLOCATION.

 If forwarding is disabled, the user will have to either manually push

-these events from the src-harness using src_push_event()
+these events from the src-harness using src_push_event(), or

 create and push them manually.
 While this will allow full control and